emonmit/emonmit.github.io/_posts/2015-11-18-coding-standards.md

     /* }}} */
 <br>

     The {{{ symbols are the default folding symbols for the folding mode in Emacs and vim (set fdm=marker).
 Folding is very useful when dealing with large files because you can scroll through the file quickly and just unfold the function you wish to work on.
-The }}} at the end of each function marks the end of the fold, and should be on a separate line.<br>
+The }}} at the end of each function marks the end of the fold, and should be on a separate line.
 <br>
 The "proto" keyword there is just a helper for the doc/genfuncsummary script which generates a full function summary.
 Having this keyword in front of the function prototypes allows us to put folds elsewhere in the code without messing up the function summary.<br>
 <br>